AGI-LTI/rag-competition/index.md

 ### Track A: Text-to-Text

-Participants are expected to submit systems that retrieve from a text corpus and generate text responses given a query that is predetermined to benefit from a video response.

-Participants may use the provided corpora or augment with any other background corpora or proprietary search APIs — as long as all external resources are **clearly documented** in their submissions.
+Participants are expected to submit systems that retrieve from a text corpus, and generate video responses given a text query that is predetermined to benefit from a video response.
+Participants may use our provided corpora, or augment their generations with any other background corpora or (proprietary) search APIs, provided that all external resources are clearly documented in their submissions.

 [Validation queries will be available for download soon.](#) <!-- Replace with actual download link -->

 ### Track B: Text-to-Video

-Participants are expected to submit systems that retrieve from a text corpus and generate **video responses** given a text query that benefits from a video-based reply.

-Participants may use the provided corpora or augment with any other background corpora or proprietary search APIs — with all external resources clearly documented in their submissions.
+Participants are expected to submit systems that retrieve from a text corpus, and generate video responses given a text query that is predetermined to benefit from a video response.
+Participants may use our provided corpora, or augment their generations with any other background corpora or (proprietary) search APIs, provided that all external resources are clearly documented in their submissions.

 [Validation queries will be available for download soon.](#) <!-- Replace with actual download link -->